 Holy Saturday we were in a state of suspended animation, Jesus was dead and we didn't dare go outside and play but the thought of Easter Sunday and the Easter Eggs was a thrilling one.

-Finally, the great day dawned that Jesus rose for the dead and we got to celebrate and be kids again.
+Finally, the great day dawned that Jesus rose from the dead and we got to celebrate and be kids again.

 What a strange joyless world it seemed back then on that week.